 If you want to fix this problem you need to take some extreme steps toward a healthy lifestyle.
 It’s not impossible but some changes must be made.

 First of all, you need to rid yourself of all antibiotics as soon as possible.
 Obviously, there are extreme cases where you would need to take a dosage of antibiotics.
+Especially, if recommended by your licensed practitioner or Naturopathic Doctor.
 However, other than that you need to cut out conventionally raised meat.

 Whether it’s chicken, cow or fish you need to get this food out of your diet.
 Seek out the grass fed and antibiotic free meats.
 Some restaurants are even beginning to adopt this principle with their meat selections.
 This is not an impossible step.